The Gap

 The Gap has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects expected to influence the region notably.
-Key initiatives include Brisbane Metro, Tallowood The Gap, Waterworks Road Mixed-Use Development, and Childcare Centre at 1019-1023 Waterworks Road, The Gap.
+AreaSearch has identified ten projects likely affecting this region.
+Notable ones include Brisbane Metro, Tallowood at The Gap, Waterworks Road Mixed-Use Development, and Childcare Centre - 1019-1023 Waterworks Road, The Gap.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.